confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 }
 ```

-TODO: call out version in description
-TODO: call out author
-TODO: call out multiple signatures
-TODO: talk about parameterization, not that it doesn't work yet for udtf/udafs
-TODO: why it needs to be List, not array types

 Some important points to notice:

 1. The `@UdfDescription` annotation marks the class as a scalar UDF.
 The `name` parameter gives the function a name so you can refer to it in SQL.

-The `description` parameter gives the function an explanation of what it does so that ksqlDB can render something useful when asked to `DESCRIBE` the function.
-2. The `@Udf` annotation marks the method as a body of code to invoke when the function is called.
-A UDF can have multiple type signatures, so you can have as many methods as you want per class.
-The supplied description helps you distinguish what each method does.
+2. The `@Udf` annotation marks a method as a body of code to invoke when the function is called.
+Because ksqlDB is strongly typed, you need to supply multiple signatures if you want your function to work with different column types.
+This UDF has two signatures: one that takes integer parameters and another that takes doubles.

 3. The `@UdfParameter` annotation lets you give the function parameters names, which will be rendered in `DESCRIBE` statements too.

+4. This UDF uses an external parameter, `ksql.functions.formula.base.value`.
+When a UDF implements the `Configurable` interface, it will be invoked once as the server starts up. `configure()` supplies a map of ksqlDB server parameters.
+You will see how this value is populated later in the guide.

+!!! warning
+    External parameters do not yet work for tabular or aggregation functions.
+    Support for these function types will be added soon.

 Either continue following this guide by implementing more functions, or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.